This easy Strawberry Parfait recipe features layers of chopped ripe strawberries, lightly sweetened mascarpone cream, and gingery biscoff cookies.

 - Versatile: Once you have the technique down, you can make ingredient substitutions depending on what’s in season or what you have on-hand.
 Read on for more.

-- Strawberries: Feel free to replace strawberries with whatever fruit you have that is in season.
+- Strawberries: Feel free to replace strawberries with whatever fruit or fresh berries that are in season.
 Make Blueberry Parfaits or Blackberry Parfaits or even Peach or Apricot Parfaits.
 For another take on the parfait idea using mangoes, check out my Mango Coconut Yogurt Parfait recipe.

 - Biscoff cookies: Find these in the cookie or graham cracker section of your grocery store.
-If you love these as much as we do, make sure to check out our Biscoff Truffles and Biscoff Cheesecake recipe as well.
+If you love these as much as we do, make sure to check out our Biscoff Truffles, Biscoff Brownies, and Biscoff Cheesecake recipes as well.
 And see the Expert Tips section for substitution ideas.

 - Granulated Sugar: Feel free to substitute another kind of sugar if you’d like.
 Powdered sugar would work very well.
 Light brown sugar would also be ok, though it might turn your mascarpone cream a little bit off-white.
 You could also try sugar substitutes like agave syrup or coconut sugar.
 Or use a touch of honey instead.